Amin Sidi-Boumédiène: Career

 He obtained a degree in film directing from Conservatoire Libre du Cinéma Français (CLCF) in Paris in 2005.
 Then he made his maiden short film Tomorrow, Algiers? in 2011.
 The film was selected in several international film festivals.
 Then he made his second short film Al Djazira, which was filmed in Algiers in July 2012.
 It won the Award for the Best Arab Film at the Abu Dhabi film Festival.

 In 2014, he directed his third short Serial K..
 The film was screened at the film days of Bejaia.
 After series of successful short films, he made his maiden feature film, Abou Leila, a dark film.
 It was completely shot in his home country Algeria.
-The film later selected for the 58th Semaine de la Critique.
 The film was released in theaters on 15 July 2020.
-It was also selected to be screened in the International Critics' Week section at 2019 Cannes Film Festival.
+It was also previously screened in the 58th Critics' Week section at 2019 Cannes Film Festival.
 In November 2019, the film won the award for the Best Debut Film of a Director at 50th International Film Festival of India.